digimezzo/dopamine/README.md

 **Build prerequisites on Ubuntu:**

 -   Install Node.js 16
--   Install you IDE of choice (Rider, WebStorm, Visual Studio Code, ...)
+-   Install your IDE of choice (Rider, WebStorm, Visual Studio Code, ...)
 -   Install rpm (required to build rpm package) and libarchive-tools (contains bsdtar, which is required to build pacman package): `sudo apt install rpm libarchive-tools`

 Follow the build instructions below to start or build Dopamine for your platform.